Oops and Daisies

 June 26, 2018 by lizsfhall@gmail.com

 I am a lover of to-do lists.
 I used to have notecards and post it notes, and slips of paper EVERYWHERE with my lists and ideas.
-But since I had them everywhere, and wayyyy too many notebooks, I constantly lost them, and it didn’t help my productivity whatsoever when I wasted time looking for all these lists and ideas.
+But since I had them everywhere, and wayyyy too many notebooks, I constantly lost them; it didn’t help my productivity whatsoever when I wasted time looking for all these lists and ideas.

 Once I understood what a bullet journal was (basically an organized version of to-do lists and a planner, as well as a journal, all rolled into one) I knew I had to have one for myself… even if it wasn’t nearly as pretty as the ones I saw on Pinterest.
 (As I’ve said before, I’m no Pinterest mom).
-I know I’m not the only one who feels this way; a friend and I were talking about how we just don’t have time to create those gorgeous bullet journals… but the concept has totally upped my productivity and helped get me organized, so I thought I’d share my “busy mom” version of bullet journaling and what works for me.

-So, this is how I bullet journal, work at home mom style… maybe one day mine will be full of color and have prettier designs, but for now, with two little kids underfoot and only a couple hours to work each day, this is what I do.
+So, this is how I bullet journal, work-at-home mom style… maybe one day mine will be full of color and have prettier designs, but for now, with two little kids underfoot and only a couple hours to work each day, this is what I do.

 Bullet journal key